RHagenson/2019-01-03-UNO/_episodes/10-quality-control.md

 ~~~
 {: .bash}

-However, if you try this on our Hydra, you'll get an error:
+However, if you try this on our Crane, you'll get an error:

 ~~~
 Couldn't get a file descriptor referring to the console
 ~~~
 {: .output}

-This is because Hydra doesn't have any web
+This is because Crane doesn't have any web
 browsers installed on it, so the remote computer doesn't know how to
 open the file.
 We want to look at the webpage summary reports, so
 let's transfer them to our local computers (i.e. your laptop).

 To transfer a file from a remote server to our own machines, we will
 use a variant of the `cp` command called `scp`.
-The `s` stands for
+The "s" stands for
-"secure" - this is a secure version of copying.
+"secure" -- this is a secure version of copying (`cp`).

 For the `cp` command, the syntax was: